reinhart1010/shift/note/data-models.md

 The first thing to define a data model is defining its **class**, that is, what the data do actually represent.
 Do they represent a certain fruit?
 Or a certain information about a place?
 Or a unique internet user like you?
 Or some exotic abstract things such as `Ext4FileSystemConnector`?

++ In [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra), the popular mathematical concept behind database systems, these things are simply called **Relations**.
+The word "relation" here do **not** describe the [relationship](#relationships) between one "class" and another.
+In fact a "relation" *is* the same thing as the "class" as described throughout this article.
-+ In (mainly relational and document-based NoSQL) database systems, it is possible to organize similar entries into **Entities** or **Tables**.
-Each entity has their own [properties](#properties), as we'll learn shortly, which will translate into a set of columns in a large table.
++ In (mainly relational and document-based NoSQL) database systems, it is possible to organize similar entries into **Entity Sets** or **Tables**.
+Each entity set has their own [properties](#properties), as we'll learn shortly, which will translate into a set of columns in a large table.
 + Same thing with "object classes" in OOP, or simply **"Class"**.
 Each class can have multiple **instances** of it, just like multiple rows of data in *that* table.
 + Classical **structs** in some programming languages (that rejects or predates the age of OOP) provides similar functionality with object classes in OOP.
 Just that the concept of [inheritance and polymorphism](#inheritance-and-polymorphism) wasn't well-baked in structs.